samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 ## Now.sh and Open-Source Apps

-[Now](http://now.sh) is a Platform as a Service (PaaS) which allows you to deploy your Node.js (or Docker) powered projects to the cloud with ease.
+[Now](http://now.sh) is a Platform as a Service (PaaS) which allows you to deploy your projects to the cloud with ease.
+With Now, you can easily deploy Node.js applications but you can easily deploy apps developed with other languages (like Python, Java, etc).
+In this case, however, you will need a [Dockerfile](https://docs.docker.com/engine/reference/builder/).

 Now aims to make Continuous Deployments easier for developers.
 Naturally, deploying websites built with Node.js require a sound knowledge of server configurations and management together with a good command of the terminal.
 With Now, you can focus more on your app logic and worry less about deployments.

 Some of the amazing features of Now include: